Gameday inactives, injuries and weather: Week 15

 Baltimore

+Inactives: DL Jihad Ward, CB Jimmy Smith, C Trystan Colon-Castillo, LB Kristian Welch, CB Marcus Peters, DL Calais Campbell and RB Mark Ingram

-Lineup notes: WRs Marquise Brown and Miles Boykin were placed on the Reserve/COVID-19 list as close contacts but are on track to be activated prior to kickoff.
+Lineup notes: WRs Marquise Brown and Miles Boykin were placed on the Reserve/COVID-19 list as close contacts but have since been activated.
+RB Mark Ingram is a healthy scratch.
+Baltimore will be thin in the secondary with the loss of CBs Jimmy Smith (ribs, shoulder) and Marcus Peters (calf).

 NY Jets at Los Angeles Rams (4:05 p.m.
 EST)